wavefrontHQ/docs/pages/doc/alerts.md

 The Firings column shows how many times an alert changed from non-firing to firing in the last day, week, and month.

 Alert history shows the changes that have been made to an alert over time.
 To access the alert history, click he three dots to the left of the alert on the Alerts page and click **Versions**.
 Alert history shows:
-* Which user made the changes
+* Which user made the changes.
-* The date and time the changes were made,
+* The date and time the changes were made.
 * A description of the changes.
 You can revert back to or clone a past alert version.
 Alert history was implemented in Q4 of 2015.
 Even if the alert was created before that time, you won't see history before Q4 of 2015.